APIs-guru/openapi-directory/README.md

 If you want to reference this project and you need an icon or even a banner, check our [branding guide](https://github.com/APIs-guru/branding).

+Although the project is still under the auspices of APIs.guru, it is now maintained by [Mike Ralphson](https://github.com/MikeRalphson) of [Mermade Software](https://github.com/mermade).
+Check out our other [OpenAPI-related projects](https://github.com/search?q=org%3AMermade+openapi).

-Also, we provide services and consultancy around the Swagger spec and REST APIs in general.
+APIs.guru provide services and consultancy around GraphQL, OpenAPI/Swagger spec and APIs in general.
 You can contact us at founders@apis.guru.

 What does APIs.guru do?